Katie Conaway sits in a booth in a giant convention hall in Berlin, Germany.

 Jackie Antonucci, sales director for the Butler County Visitors and Convention Bureau, said the region has lots to offer European tourists.

-It’s been a busy international season at Pittsburgh International Airport.
-On August 3 and 11, China Eastern sent two charters from Shanghai to Pittsburgh, making it the first ever non-stop service between the city and China.
+It’s been a busy international season at PIT.
+On Aug.
+3 and 11, China Eastern sent two charters from Shanghai to Pittsburgh, making it the first ever non-stop service between the city and China.
 On July 25, British Airways announced that it will launch nonstop service from London Heathrow to Pittsburgh on April 2, 2019.

 “By joining together and showing what we can do as a market — beyond the data that the airlines already have — we can increase our international air service,” said Christina Cassotis, CEO of Pittsburgh International Airport.
 “It takes time, but look at what we’ve done already.
 Pittsburgh has so much to offer and we have to let the world know it.”

-This follows a successful 2017, in which WOW Air launched daily service from Reykjavik, Iceland to Pittsburgh, and Condor Airlines began seasonal service from Frankfurt.
-Previous to WOW’s service, the only European nonstop at the airport was seasonal service to Paris provided by Delta Air Lines, which announced recently the service will end this fall after 10 years.
+This follows a successful 2017, in which WOW Air launched daily service from Reykjavik, Iceland, to Pittsburgh, and Condor Airlines began seasonal service from Frankfurt, Germany.
+Prior to WOW’s service, the only European nonstop at the airport was seasonal service to Paris provided by Delta Air Lines, which announced recently the service will end this fall after 10 years.

 Adding a new international flight is a multi-layered process that includes contact with tour operators, through sales missions or by meeting at international trade shows.
 These meetings lead to Familiarization Tours of Pittsburgh to help the operators build attractive itineraries for their customers.